Skip to main content

 The goal is to stimulate the body’s endogenous production capabilities, promoting a return to a more youthful and balanced hormonal environment.
 This approach is fundamentally different from direct hormone replacement; it is a method of systemic recalibration.

 The two primary axes addressed by these protocols are the Growth Hormone (GH) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Each requires a distinct set of signaling molecules to restore its specific communication pathway.
-For the GH axis, therapies focus on stimulating the to produce and release the body’s own growth hormone.
+For the GH axis, therapies focus on stimulating the pituitary gland to produce and release the body’s own growth hormone.

 Growth Hormone Peptide Protocols